valentinpx/catfish-backend/README.md

 # Catfish Backend
 This project is a backend server for the Catfish project.
-It receives organizes and stores the data sent by the Catfish in MQTT to a database and provides a REST API to access it.
+It receives organizes and stores the data sent by the Catfish in MQTT to a MySQL database and provides a REST API to access it.

 # Usage
 ## Setup